aspatti1257/CellLineAnalyzer/README.md

 .CSV files called RandomForestAnalysis.csv, LinearSVMAnalysis.csv, RadialBasisFunctionSVMAnalysis.csv,
 ElasticNetAnalysis.csv, and/or LinearRegressionAnalysis.csv depending on which machine learning modules you opt to use.

+This program will also generate an HTML document summarizing the how well each analysis performed and giving an overview of the data submitted.

 Also part of this program, is the option to generate a series of .CSVs from MATLAB files.
 Making the main input to this program easier to generate.